Saturday, September 12, 2009

 Among fine acts of relaxation, I would definitely include pauses on journeys on the Canadian Shield.
 These have been too numerous to keep track of.
 They all contained the same elements: a lake, or a swimable river; precambrian rocks scattered about for furniture; a crackling fire cooking fresh trout; blueberries and raspberries handy for the picking; a well-made teepee; some ragged paperback books stained with sweat and crushed mosquitos; loons calling; whiskeyjacks singing; and a soft breeze to keep the blackflies at bay.
 What does civilization have that can compete with it?

+Well, there is one form of relaxing that requires quite a bit of civilization to support it, and is hardly ever celebrated by writers and philosophers.
+I don't think Thoreau would approve of it.
+It's too mundane to attract the poets.
 But it's just as "spiritual" in its own way.
 I don't own a car, and it's been a long time since I have, but this is what I most miss about having one.
 It's extremely relaxing to drive your car aimlessly along country roads, with no timetable, no destination, no place where you have to be.
 Just driving for no reason, following a road because you like the look of it, playing roller-coaster on the badly graded hills and dips, kicking dust and pebbles behind you.
 That's when a car feels like a home, not a mere transportation machine.
 Better yet is to drive for hours, late, late at night, on a nearly empty highway, listening to obscure radio stations emerge from static, play some half-forgotten tune from another era, then ebb and fade back into the static sea.
 This is wasteful of gas, but fulfilling of the spirit.
 It works best in Canada, where empty highways snake mournfully across shadowy moonlit landscapes, and every Tim Horton's donut shop is an alabaster oasis in the ebon night.

 FOR MUCH MORE, VISIT MY WEBSITE AT WWW.PHILPAINE.COM